Restart a Heart

 It's never too late to learn a new skill, especially one that could potentially save someone's life.

-Come along to one of our FREE Restart a Heart events this October where we will be on hand offering CPR training at various venues across the region.
-See below for details on this year's events.
+Come along to one of our FREE Restart a Heart events in October where we will be on hand offering CPR training at various venues across the region.

 Why is Restart a Heart Day important?